 Beyond the Buzz: Key Trends in Healthcare Social Media

 To succeed with social media, healthcare marketers must understand existing and future trends.
-Several reports were released last month which analysed internet and social media data from 2014; these provide key insights on how to leverage social media to support your healthcare marketing.
+Several reports were released last month which analyzed internet and social media data from 2014; these provide key insights on how to leverage social media to support your healthcare marketing.
 In today’s article I will draw on research collated from Global Web Index, Pew Research Center and We Are Social to determine what this means for your healthcare social media marketing in 2015.

 Numbers at a Glance